nomemory/c-generic-pqueue/README.md

-# c-generic-pqueue
+# Generic Priority Queue in C

-"Academical" implementation of a priority queue in C, nothing fancy.
+"Academical" implementation of a priority queue in old C, nothing fancy.

-I guess i (re-did) this to keep my skills sharp.
+I guess I (re)did this to keep my CS skills sharp.

 ### How it works.